-The total impact of Covid-19 on the General Fund (after all government funding and other offsets) was a cost pressure of $\pounds 0.4m$ in 2020/21, which will be funded from an earmarked Covid-19 recovery reserve which was created during 2020/21.
-By way of context the Council's General Fund Reserve balance as at 31st March 2021 was $\pounds 10.5m$ , this is above the minimum level for 2020/21 advised by the Chief Finance Officer of $\pounds 9.4m$ .
+The total impact of Covid-19 on the General Fund (after all government funding and other offsets) was a cost pressure of $\pounds 0.4$ m in 2020/21, which will be funded from an earmarked Covid-19 recovery reserve which was created during 2020/21.
+By way of context the Council's General Fund Reserve balance as at 31 March 2021 was $\pounds 10.5$ m, this is above the minimum level for 2020/21 advised by the Chief Finance Officer of $\pounds 9.4$ m.

 Central government will continue to fund local authorities during the first quarter of 2021/22.
-The main Covid-19 general support grant has been confirmed at £5.3m with an expected £1.1m to be received from the SFC scheme.
-As at 30th June 2021, the cost to the Council of Covid-19 in 2021/22 is forecast to be £7.7m or £1.3m above the funding expected.
-This excess can be covered from the Covid recovery reserve without impacting on general reserves.
-These costs are based on no further lockdowns or restrictions during the remainder of the financial year and will be subject to change as further information is received as to the Government's plans for the country leaving lockdown.
+The main Covid-19 general support grant has been confirmed at £5.3m with an expected £0.8 to be received from the SFC scheme.
+As at 31^{st} December 2021, the cost to the Council of Covid-19 in 2021/22 is forecast to be £7.9m or £1.8m above the funding expected.
+This excess can be covered from the Covid-19 recovery reserve without affecting general reserves.
+These costs are based on no further lockdowns or restrictions during the remainder of the financial year.